How to Be Optimistic During Challenges

 If the optimist is cut off in traffic, for example, instead of getting angry or upset, he will simply downgrade the importance of the event by saying something like, “Oh, well, I guess that person is just having a bad day.”

-The pessimist on the other hand, has a tendency to take everything personally.
-If the pessimist is cut off in traffic, he will react as though the other driver has deliberately acted to upset and frustrate him.
+The optimist doesn’t think they were cut off because that person had malicious intentions against them.
+The pessimist, on the other hand, has a tendency to take everything personally.
+If the pessimist is cut off in traffic, he or she will react as though the other driver has deliberately acted to upset and frustrate them.

-Third, recognize that when things go wrong, they are usually caused by a variety of external events.
+Remember that setbacks are temporary, external and whenever things go wrong, they are usually caused by a variety of external events.
 Say to yourself, “What can’t be cured must be endured,” and then get back to thinking about your goals.

 About Brian Tracy — Brian is recognized as the top sales training and personal success authority in the world today.
 He has authored more than 60 books and has produced more than 500 audio and video learning programs on sales, management, business success and personal development, including worldwide bestseller The Psychology of Achievement.
 Brian's goal is to help you achieve your personal and business goals faster and easier than you ever imagined.
 You can follow him on Google+, Twitter, Facebook, Pinterest, Linkedin and Youtube.